hyq123999/A-machine-learning-pipeline-for-estimation-of-Lithium-ion-battery-state-of-health/README.md

 - tensorflow

 ## How to run code:
-1. Download and save supplied training data
+1. Download supplied data.
+Note: data name indicates what the data should be used for.
 2. Load data and run feature_ranking_capacity_fade_RFE.py
 3. Save data from feature_ranking_capacity_fade_RFE.py
 4. Load saved data in any of the supplied model code for training